Shashwatpog/EV3-Prototype-Robot/README.md

 > If using VS code make sure to change from CRLF to LF
 > Ev3dev2 docs -> <a href src = "https://ev3dev-lang.readthedocs.io/projects/python-ev3dev/en/stable/spec.html"> CLICK HERE </a>

-## Download

-You can [download](https://github.com/amitmerchant1990/electron-markdownify/releases/tag/v1.2.0) the latest installable version of Markdownify for Windows, macOS and Linux.

-## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!

-## Credits

 This software uses the following open source packages:

 - [Electron](http://electron.atom.io/)